Rvssaikumar/FinEdge-/README.md

 # FinEdge-1.
+The website s
-The website should be built using the Astro framework.
+hould be built using the Astro framework.
 You are allowed to use additional libraries or tools if necessary.

 2. Your website should follow responsive design principles and provide a good user experience on both desktop and mobile devices.